apache/druid/docs/content/Examples.md

 ```

 The result of the client query is in JSON format.
-The client makes a REST request using the program `curl` which is usually installed on Linux, Unix, and OSX by doc_page.
+The client makes a REST request using the program `curl` which is usually installed on Linux, Unix, and OSX by default.